rtshkmr/tp/docs/DeveloperGuide.md

 The proposed undo/redo mechanism is facilitated by `VersionedTbmManager`.
 It extends `TbmManager` with an undo/redo history, stored internally as an `tbmManagerStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedTbmManager#commit()` — Saves the current address book state in its history.
+* `VersionedTbmManager#commit()` — Saves the current TbmManager state in its history.
-* `VersionedTbmManager#undo()` — Restores the previous address book state from its history.
+* `VersionedTbmManager#undo()` — Restores the previous TbmManager state from its history.
-* `VersionedTbmManager#redo()` — Restores a previously undone address book state from its history.
+* `VersionedTbmManager#redo()` — Restores a previously undone TbmManager state from its history.

 These operations are exposed in the `Model` interface as `Model#commitTbmManager()`, `Model#undoTbmManager()` and `Model#redoTbmManager()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedTbmManager` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedTbmManager` will be initialized with the initial TbmManager state, and the `currentStatePointer` pointing to that single TbmManager state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `client delete 5` command to delete the 5th client in `TbmManager`.
-The `client delete` command calls `Model#commitTbmManager()`, causing the modified state of the address book after the `client delete 5` command executes to be saved in the `tbmManagerStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The `client delete` command calls `Model#commitTbmManager()`, causing the modified state of the TbmManager after the `client delete 5` command executes to be saved in the `tbmManagerStateList`, and the `currentStatePointer` is shifted to the newly inserted TbmManager state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `client add n/David …​` to add a new client.
-The `client add` command also calls `Model#commitTbmManager()`, causing another modified address book state to be saved into the `tbmManagerStateList`.
+The `client add` command also calls `Model#commitTbmManager()`, causing another modified TbmManager state to be saved into the `tbmManagerStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitTbmManager()`, so the address book state will not be saved into the `tbmManagerStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitTbmManager()`, so the TbmManager state will not be saved into the `tbmManagerStateList`.

 </div>

 Step 4.
 The user now decides that adding the client was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoTbmManager()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undoTbmManager()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous TbmManager state, and restores the TbmManager to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)